juliankolbe/markdownTest/regex.md

 This shows that when checking for n conditions we only need n-1 lookaheads at the most, often you can combine several conditions into a single lookahead.

 One last thing to note is that, while the order of the lookaheads will not change the result, it is more efficient to use those lookaheads first that are most likely to fail.
-This will ensure a performance increase with lookaheads that will fail often.
+This makes use of the design to fail principle from the regex style guide.